nttcslab-sp/kaldiio/README.md

         ...
 ```

-This function can load both matrices of ark and vectors of ark and also, it can be both text and binary.
+- `load_ark` can load both matrices of ark and vectors of ark and also, it can be both text and binary.

 ### load_scp
 ```python